-Contrast is also a highly effective way of making the subject stand out in a photo, which makes the image more engaging.
+Tonal contrast is a highly effective way of making the subject stand out in a photo, which makes the image more engaging.

 To understand why read about the Gestalt principle of figure to ground in our tutorial on Gestalt theory.

 How do you use contrast in photos?

 Contrast can be created in a number of ways.
 The three most common are: